ada-akbar/ada-akbar.github.io/_posts/2018-12-13-panama-papers.md

  Hence corporate tax rate is not the only determinant for entities to go offshore: in fact it was also concluded that corporate tax rate could actually be a proxy variable for other covariates.
 For instance it is clear that tax havens present ideal conditions for entities to set up offshore companies: additional research should be performed in finding what are theses bureaucratic and economical factors, but the lack of transparency of these countries makes it extremely to find useful data.

-## What consequences do corporations starting offshore entities have on their home country?
+## What consequences do companies offshore have on their home country?

 ### Corporate tax revenue